Plutus Payroll clients and staff fell for plausible business model fairy tales

 The view from inside Plutus

 Staff were told similar stories.
 The company's executives told Tim Munk, formerly Plutus' general manager of contractor care, that commissions from financial services partners were one revenue stream.
 He was also told that Plutus had found a clever way to manage its cash flow so that it would receive wages owed to its clients and lend that money on the short-term money market at very high interest rates.
-Plutus would get that money back before it was due to make payments.
+Plutus would get that money back before it was due to make payments to contractors.

-Some tell us they are still owed money, despite Plutus promising to pay them.
+Some tell us they are still owed wages, despite Plutus promising to pay them.
 Some were overpaid and now tell us that all of their wages have disappeared from their bank accounts.
 Others tell us that just the right amount remains.
 Some still have too much money.

 Many are worried that Plutus will not be able to issue correct tax documentation, a reasonably urgent matter given that Australia's financial year ends on June 30.

 Some of those we've contacted also want to know why their recruitment companies introduced them to Plutus.
-The Register has contact three recruitment companies known to have referred contractors to Plutus.
+The Register has contacted three recruitment companies known to have referred contractors to Plutus.
 One has declined to comment.
 The other two are yet to respond to our inquiries.

 The Register has created an early warning mailing list for affected contractors: if we learn any new information we'll send it to that list before we post a story.
 If you're a former Plutus contractor write to me if you'd like to be included on that list.